Glorietta: As Glorietta

 A Chuck E. Cheese's was meant to open here in 2013, but the plans were cancelled due to the mall layout.
 Further developments followed, including the opening of Uniqlo's flagship and largest Southeast Asian store at Glorietta 5 in 2018, the unveiling of "Top of the Glo" roof deck in 2019, and the completed renovation of Food Choices in Glorietta 4 and of the atrium in the same year.
 The renovation on the mall's fitness and wellness zones was completed in 2021, with the launch of Wellness Place and the opening of the country's largest Adidas store.

-Future redevelopment
+2020s redevelopment

 A major redevelopment of Glorietta is being done in phases since the first quarter of 2024.
 It features layout changes, along with new interiors and exteriors and additional open-air areas, and increase its gross leasable area (GLA) by 10 percent.
 It is expected to be completed in 2026.
 Ayala Malls has tapped Australian architectural firm Buchan for the redesign of Glorietta.

-As part of the renovation, a 300 sqm 13K-resolution LED display, one of the largest in the Philippines, was unveiled at the cinema, and the regular Cinema 4 was rebranded into Cinema 3 as an A-Luxe cinema, a premium Ayala cinema featuring recliner seats.
-The latter reopened on August 20, 2024, with a special screening of Demon Slayer: Kimetsu no Yaiba Infinity Castle.
-Meanwhile, Dolphin Park is being redeveloped as The Plaza.
+As part of the renovation, the total number of cinema theaters at Glorietta was reduced from seven to six.
+The original Cinema 3 was dismantled to make way for Mettacity, an immersive entertainment hub that opened on February 11, 2026, while the original Cinemas 4 to 7 were renumbered as the new Cinemas 3 to 6.
+The new Cinema 3 opened on August 20, 2025, as an A-Luxe Cinema, followed by the opening of Cinema 5 in 2026 as an A-Giant Cinema.
+A 300 sqm 13K-resolution LED display, one of the largest in the Philippines, was unveiled in mid-2025 at the cinema lobby.
+Meanwhile, Dolphin Park is being redeveloped as Glorietta Plaza.
+On April 1, 2026, Food Choices was closed for renovation and rebranding as the Troopers food hall.